ACA 6: The Free The Vote Act Will Restore Voting Rights in California

 The Growing Movement for Voting Rights

 Representatives in other states are moving to expand voting rights for recently released people.
-Earlier this year New York Governor Andrew Cuomo issued an executive order to grant conditional pardons restoring voting rights to people on parole.
+In 2018 New York Governor Andrew Cuomo issued an executive order to grant conditional pardons restoring voting rights to people on parole.
 In 2016, then-Governor Terry McAuliffe issued an executive order restoring voting rights to Virginians with felony convictions who had completed their period of supervised release.

 At a time when our national democratic institutions are under threat, Californians should join the growing movement to free the vote for people on parole.